INDIANA DAYLILY-IRIS SOCIETY (IDIS)

 Non-profit organization dedicated to the promotion of daylilies and iris

-On our site you will find our calendar of events for this year, links to our national and regional societies, links to local growers.
-We will be adding more links and information as they develop.
-So please check out our site from time to time to see what's new.
+On our site you will find our calendar of events for this year, our newsletter, links to our national and regional societies, and links to local growers.